 The ultrawide format provides you with extra horizontal screen space, which is great for productivity work.
 On top of that, you get a more immersive gaming experience thanks to the extended field of view.
 Movies shot at the ~21:9 aspect ratio will also look better!

-Content that doesn’t support the 21:9 aspect ratio will have to be displayed with blacks bars at the sides of the picture or it will be zoomed-in/cropped-out, depending on your preference and application.
+Content that doesn’t support the 21:9 aspect ratio will have to be displayed with black bars at the sides of the picture or it will be zoomed-in/cropped out, depending on your preference and application.

 Moving on, the monitor has a static contrast ratio of 1,000:1, which is standard for IPS panel displays.
 This means that blacks won’t be as deep as that of VA monitors with a contrast ratio of around 3,000:1, but these displays have disadvantages of their own.